One question that is often asked by potential visitors to Cuba is:

 The summer months - June to September - can get particularly hot.
 This is sometimes mediated, though, by the sea breeze.
 Indeed, many Cubans are particularly fond of going to the beach during these months to try to cool off.
 Additionally, it is worth noting that most hotel rooms and homestay houses will have air conditioning units fitted, sparing you a night of restless sweating and giving you a place to relax if the midday sun gets too much for you.

-In theory, November to April are ‘dry’ months and May to October are ‘wet’ months, but this differentiation should be taken with a pinch of salt.
+In theory, November to April are "dry" months and May to October are "wet" months, but this differentiation should be taken with a pinch of salt.
 If you go during the wet months you probably won't see too much rain, are still very likely to see a lot of sun.
 Coming from Britain, the amount of hours you will witness rain during the wet months is not high at all.
-And anyways, weather is weather, it is unpredictable.
-You might get rained on in dry season or spend a fortnight in wet season barely seeing a single cloud.
+And anyway, the weather is the weather, it is unpredictable.
+You might get rained on in the dry season or spend a fortnight in wet season barely seeing a single cloud.